Rmicher/StockIndexComparison/README.md

 # CS6242-group-project

 # Run application
-A Python or Python3 installtion is required to run the application.
+A Python or Python3 installation is required to run the application.
 Navigate into the stock-picker-app folder and use the built-in Python web server to run the application.

 ```bash